Bryan Elliott

-Bryan Elliott (1930–2015) was a speedway rider from England.
+Bryan Elliott (12 April 1930 – 27 November 2015) was a motorcycle speedway rider from England.
+He earned 6 international caps for the England national speedway team.

 Speedway career

 Bryan Elliott reached the final of the Speedway World Championship in the 1960 Individual Speedway World Championship.

 He rode in the top tier of British Speedway from 1954 to 1965, riding for various clubs; between June 1957 and September 1961 he rode in 148 consecutive matches.

+After riding for Coventry Bees for three seasons from 1962 to 1964, he joined Halifax Dukes for the 1965 season.